hakan42/marvin.robot/README.md

 that contains the application.yml configuration file.
 You need to set some parameters there.

 The Spring AI implemented brain is in the marvin.brain.springai module.
 It needs a vector store to work.

 Use a docker container to run the vector store.
 There is a docker compose file in the marvin.brain.springai docker folder.

+If you use intellij, there are two run configs bundled with the project.
+One for runtime and one that includes populating the vector store.

+If not, to trigger the vector store population, include the Spring profile 'teach' when starting the application.

 When the application has started, open localhost:8080 in your browser.
 You can ask Marvin questions and give commands in natural language.
 ## How to build Marvin